-- There are items that should be addressed; the FSEO/AO will send an Areas for Improvement letter containing the items noted during the audit.
+Some items should be addressed.
+The FSEO/AO will send an Areas for Improvement letter containing the items noted during the audit.

-- There are items that need to be addressed urgently demonstrating an increased risk to life safety from fire; the FSEO/AO will issue an Enforcement Notice with a schedule listing the items to be addressed and a date to be completed by.
-The FSEO/AO will maintain contact during the process and return to verify completion.
+If there's an urgent fire risk, The FSEO/AO will issue Enforcement Notice with a list of items and a completion date.
+They will maintain contact during the process and return to verify completion.

 If the fire safety or auditing officer thinks people are in danger, they can stop or limit the use of the building right away with a Prohibition Notice.

 We have the power to issue an Alterations Notice.